Treating Male Pelvic Pain

 A Biopsychosocial approach

-Treating Male Pelvic Pain: A Biopsychosocial Approach is a comprehensive course designed to take you towards becoming the expert in helping men recover from pelvic pain.
+Treating Male Pelvic Pain: A Biopsychosocial Approach is a comprehensive course designed to take you towards becoming comfortable in helping men recover from pelvic pain.

 This course integrates the multifaceted complexities of male pelvic pain, combining neuroscience with a hands-on approach.
 It gives you practical knowledge and training to help your patients get on the road to recovery.

-You’ll learn advanced assessment and treatment skills that will increase your confidence and comfort treating men with pelvic pain.
+You’ll learn psychologically informed assessment and treatment skills that will increase your confidence and comfort treating men with pelvic pain.
 (Bottom line: dangly bits don’t have to be scary.)

 This course includes live male models.